Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish counting

 \subsubsection{Acoustic imaging methods}

-Multi-beam imaging sonar such as Adaptive Resolution Imaging Sonar (ARIS) and Dual-frequency Identification Sonar (DIDSON) are normally used to monitor migratory fish in rivers \cite{martignac2015use}.
+Multi-beam imaging sonar such as Dual-frequency Identification Sonar (DIDSON) and Adaptive Resolution Imaging Sonar (ARIS) are normally used to monitor migratory fish in rivers \cite{martignac2015use}.
 These systems produce high-resolution underwater sonar video output without the need for underwater light, allowing for fish counting and measuring directly from the footage, even in turbid waters and overnight \cite{lagasse2017assessment}.

-DIDSON, developed by the Applied Physics Laboratory at the University of Washington \cite{belcher2002dual}, is a multi-beam sonar system frequently used to acquire underwater acoustic images for fish identification and counting.
+DIDSON \cite{belcher2002dual} is a multi-beam sonar system frequently used to acquire underwater acoustic images for fish identification and counting (as shown in Fig. \ref{fig: sona_counting}).
 As DIDSON uses sound instead of light, it is not affected by water turbidity and can collect data during both day and night \cite{cronkite2006use, maxwell2004feasibility}.
 However, studies have shown that manual counting of DIDSON data can be time-consuming and prone to errors, with large deviations between operators \cite{lagarde2020situ, maxwell2007assessing}.
-This may be because Echoview repeatedly calculated nearly stationary horizontal positions within the DIDSON field of view \cite{petreman2014observer}.
+This may be because Echoview repeatedly calculated at nearly stationary horizontal positions within the DIDSON field of view \cite{petreman2014observer}.

 To reduce the time and cost of DIDSON data processing, various subsampling methods can be employed, with automation-assisted subsampling being the best method to reduce the cost of estimating migratory fish populations in rivers \cite{eggleston2020improved}.
 Multi-beam echogram processing software, such as Echoview or DIDSON Control and Display software, can partially perform fish detection and counting functions \cite{boswell2008semiautomated, hughes2015combining}.
 Echoview uses a Component Object Model (COM) interface that allows users to build customized pre-processing and post-processing scripting modules, streamlining the processing method and providing the ability to refine fish counting using various fish detection parameters \cite{berghuis2008performance, han2009didson}.
 However, the echograms of the video-like data files generated by DIDSON require manual counting, which is tedious, time-consuming, and can produce large errors for large datasets \cite{mora2015estimating}.
 Semi-automatic post-processing of imaging sonar data is possible using existing software (e.g., Echoview Software Pty Ltd., Hobart, Australia) \cite{boswell2008semiautomated, kang2011semiautomated}. but the process still requires manual calibration for non-fish target noise, which is cumbersome and inefficient.
 Furthermore, post-processing software can be very expensive, limiting its accessibility for many researchers and practitioners.